rancher/rancher.github.io/rancher/configuration/access-control/index.md

 ### Account Types

+The account type determines whether or not an account will have access to the admin tab.
+For each environment in Rancher, there are [membership roles]({{site.baseurl}}/rancher/configuration/environments/#membership-roles) that provide different level of access for the specific environment.

 #### Admin

 The first user that authenticates Rancher becomes an admin of Rancher.
 Only admins will have permissions to view the **Admin** tab (_v0.37.0+) or the **Administration** options in the account dropdown menu (_anything v0.35.0 and prior_).
 This includes being able to configure **Access Control**, **Accounts**, and **[Host Registration]({{site.baseurl}}/rancher/configuration/host-registration/)**.